-Revenues from oil and gas sales were \$46.2 million during 2014.
-This compares with revenues of \$39.2 million earned in the prior year.
+Revenues from oil and gas sales were \$29.6 million during 2015 which, as a result of a dramatic decline in energy prices in 2015, compares with revenues of \$46.2 million earned in the prior year.
 The Company's revenues are subject to royalty payments to provincial governments, freehold landowners and overriding royalty owners.
-In 2014, the Company recorded royalty obligations of \$7.0 million (2013 - \$6 million) against its oil and gas sales, representing an average royalty rate of approximately 15% (2013 - 15%) of revenues.
+In 2014, the Company recorded royalty obligations of \$4.5 million (2014 - \$7.0 million) against its oil and gas sales, representing an average royalty rate of approximately 15% (2014 - 15%) of revenues.

-For a detailed description regarding the Company's production and services activities and cash flows, please refer to the Company's financial statements and MD&A as at and for the year ended December 31, 2014.
+For a detailed description regarding the Company's production and services activities and cash flows, please refer to the Company's financial statements and MD&A as at and for the year ended December 31, 2015.